webtoknow/3-days-of-React-glamour/Day-2/Exercise/README.md

  🎁 You should be organized again and make a new folder called *models* into _src_.
 This folder will contain all models from our app.

+ 🎁 Create your *Transaction* model in this newly-created folder.

 ### Constants file

 🚀 You will need to make Back-end calls to some URLs.
 Put all of them into a *constants* file.